pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 ## Learning from other writeups
 ### Official writeup
 In the official writeup, after enumerating the pages available on the website and getting the information that it is a Spring Boot application, they did another enumeration using a Spring Boot wordlist.
 In my case, I got lucky because I directly looked at the Actuator endpoint.
 I could miss some other endpoints.
 Using a dedicated wordlist can find other pages.
 Then, to test there is indeed a command injection, they started a web server locally and sent a `curl` command to this server.
-This is easier than directly doing a reverse shell because reverse shell commands can be a little bit tricky sometimes (as we saw before with the rediction issue).
+This is easier than directly doing a reverse shell because reverse shell commands can be a bit tricky sometimes (as we saw before with the reduction issue).
 More interesting, they used this web server to download a reverse shell script on the server and then run it.
-Again, this avoids running complex commands: you just have two commands, one dowloading the reverse shell with `curl`, and one executing it with `bash`.
+Again, this avoids running complex commands: you just have two commands, one downloading the reverse shell with `curl`, and one executing it with `bash`.
-Finally, the SSH command used to get a root shell seems much more simpler to me.
+Finally, the SSH command used to get a root shell seems much simpler to me.
 They used the options `PermitLocalCommand` and `LocalCommand` that run a local command after a successful connection.
 ### 0xdf writeup
 In [0xdf writeup](https://0xdf.gitlab.io/2024/03/02/htb-cozyhosting.html), they found another way in the command injection to avoid spaces in the username: they used [brace expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html).
 Then, as in the official writeup, they used a command different than me to upgrade the shell: `script /dev/null -c bash`.
 This is interesting in case Python is not installed on the machine.
 I will add this command into my cheat sheet.
 When I wanted to analyze the jar file, I first tried to send it to my machine using `scp`. `scp` is using SSH to transfer files.
 However, it seems there is a firewall preventing outgoing SSH connections.
 So it failed.
 In this writeup, they used `nc` to transfer the file.
-This is a better choice as you can also selecting which will be the port to use to avoid the firewall.
-Then, after transfering the jar file, they used a Java decompiler ([JD-GUI](https://java-decompiler.github.io/)) to analyze it.
+This is a better choice as you can also select which will be the port to use to avoid the firewall.
+Then, after transferring the jar file, they used a Java decompiler ([JD-GUI](https://java-decompiler.github.io/)) to analyze it.
 To determine the hash type, I deduced it from the first characters `$2a$`.
 In this writeup, they used `hashcat` to do it, and in the official writeup, they used `hashid`.
 Maybe it can be interesting to verify the type of hash before running a brute-force just in case I am wrong when I deduce it.
 ## Lessons learned
 I lost a lot of time in my vulnerability analysis because I missed one crucial point during the information gathering: I did not look at the error page in details.
 Indeed, the error page tells us that the website is using the framework Spring which is vulnerable if the Actuator endpoint is enabled.
 By missing this part, I spent a lot of time by looking everything else.
 Note for the future: always look at the error pages/messages.